drupalprojects/bootstrap/bootstrap_subtheme/README.txt

 to provide the necessary files.
 If this method suites you then you can skip this step.

-The second method is probably the most dynamic and will grant you the ability to change the variables and utilize the mixins provided by the Bootstrap Library.
-If this method is chosen, you will need to un-comment the lines for this method in your sub-theme's .info file before anything will happen.
+The first method is probably the most dynamic and will grant you the ability to change the variables and utilize the mixins provided by the Bootstrap Library.

+The second method is rather simple and utilizes the CDN Bootstrap Library via the base theme.
+It is very static and will require you to override existing styling in your sub-theme.

+Regardless of which method you choose, you will need to un-comment the appropriate lines for your desired method in your sub-theme's .info file.

 ##### Method 1: Bootstrap Source Files
 Downloaded and extract the latest 2.x version of the [Bootstrap Library](https://github.com/twitter/bootstrap/tags) into your new sub-theme.